SF-WDI-LABS/express-microblog-add-auth/README.md

    ...
    app.get('/', function (req, res) {
-        res.render('index', {user: JSON.stringify(req.user) + " || null"});
+        res.render('index', {user: req.user);
    });
   ```

-  This works just like you would expect a front-end handlebars template to work, except that now we're doing this work on the backend!

-3. Visit your homepage, and see if the user object is globally accessible:
+3. Visit your homepage, and see if you can see the correct buttons when logged in/out.

-    ```js
-    window.user // {_id: "13245t", username: "example"}
-    // or just
-    user //  {_id: "13245t", username: "example"}
-    ```

-    Congrats!
-If a user is currently logged in, you now have an easy way of retrieving their data from the page!

 ### Authorization: Protecting Routes